zkintro/zkintro/content/es/01_friendly-introduction-to-zero-knowledge.md

 Si todas estas restricciones se cumplen para un tablero y una solución, sabemos que es una solución válida.

-A prover Peggy uses her magic prover key, the puzzle and the solution, combines it with the special program and creates a proof.
-The proof is very short, less than 1000 characters.
-The proof is self-contained and with it the verifier has all information they need to verify the proof.
-You can think of it as a magic spell that does what you want, without you having to understand the details of it [^35].

 La demostradora Peggy usa su clave mágica de demostrador, el tablero y la solución, los combina con el programa especial y genera una prueba.
 La prueba es muy breve, menos de 1000 caracteres.
 Es autónoma, y con ella el verificador tiene toda la información necesaria para comprobar que la prueba es válida.
 Puedes pensarla como un hechizo mágico que hace lo que necesitas, sin que tengas que entender todos los detalles [^35].

 Este es un hechizo sacado de un libro de magia escrito por un médico galés en el siglo XIX: